Adityaraj042003/ecommerce-customer-behavior-analysis/README.md

 - Identified overall revenue spread across transactions
 - Detected high-value purchase ranges
 - Evaluated variability in order values
+- Outliers were identified using the IQR (Interquartile Range) method to ensure reliable analysis
+- A total of 91 outliers were detected in the order value distribution

 ### Category Performance